-Mr. Stephenson is an engineering consultant who has a diversified background in land planning, facilities location, building design and construction.
+Mr. Ralph J. Stephenson is an engineering consultant who has a diversified background in land planning, facilities location, and building design and construction.

 Mr. Stephenson earned degrees at Lawrence Institute of Technology (Bachelor of Science, Mechanical Engineering) and Michigan State University (Master of Science, Civil Engineering).
 He has been associated with such firms as Smith, Hinchman & Grylls; Victor Gruen Associates; Benjamin Schulz Associates; and the H.F.
 Campbell Company.
-With the latter three organizations, Mr. Stephenson occupied executive positions as vice president.
+With the latter three organizations, Mr. Stephenson occupied executive positions as Vice President.
 In 1962, he started his own consulting practice, specializing primarily in operational and management direction to owners, designers and contracting firms.

 He is a registered professional engineer in Michigan, Wisconsin, Illinois, Indiana, Ohio, Pennsylvania, West Virginia, Virginia, Florida and Minnesota.
-He is a member of the Engineering Society of Detroit, the Michigan and National Society of Professional Engineers, the American Planning Association, the Detroit Area Economic Forum, and the Mid-America Economic Development Council.
+He is a member of the Engineering Society of Detroit, the Michigan and National Society of Professional Engineers, the American Planning Association and the Mid-America Economic Development Council.

-Since 1952, Mr. Stephenson has been involved at middle and upper management levels in the planning, programming, design, construction and operation of several billion dollars worth of construction-related projects.
+Since 1952, Mr. Stephenson has been involved at middle and upper management levels with the planning, programming, design, construction and operation of several billion dollars worth of construction-related projects.
 These include work on industrial, commercial and institutional programs throughout North America.

-Mr. Stephenson has also chaired numerous partnering charter meetings for both public and private sector projects, and has lectured extensively on the subjects of alternative dispute resolution and partnering.
+Mr. Stephenson has also chaired more than 50 partnering charter meetings for both public and private sector projects, and has lectured extensively on the subjects of alternative dispute resolution and partnering.

-He has also taught hundreds of technical and management seminars in the United States, Canada and Europe and is the author of several magazine articles and is the co-author of a book on critical path method.
-His broad experience has given him an understanding of the nature of small, medium and large size companies, and of the need to solve their management problems through creative, systematic, and workable approaches.
+He has taught hundreds of technical and management seminars in the United States, Canada and Europe and is the author of several magazine articles and is the co-author of a book entitled "Critical Path Method."
+He has also presented two professional papers on Alternative Dispute Resolution to the 1998 and 1999 National Society of Professional Engineers Annual Convention.
+His broad experience has given him an understanding of the nature of small, medium and large companies, and of the need to solve their management problems through creative, systematic, and workable approaches.